larsks/osp-6-7-ansible/service-by-service.md

           resource_prefix: openstack-nova
 # Upgrade Neutron

-This playbook updates OpenStack Neutron, using the same process that we used for Glance.
+This playbook updates OpenStack Neutron, using a process that is largely similar to what we used for Glance.
+However, for Neutron we need to ensure that Pacemaker doesn't run the `neutron-ovs-cleanup` and `neutron-netns-cleanup` scripts, which will interrupt network connectivity to any running Nova servers, so we `pcs unmanage` the corresponding resources first.